 - Part 1 provides the training and materials educators need to begin teaching the Kendore Kingdom/Kendore Keystone

-- Part 2 gives teachers who have taken Part 1 opportunity to dive deeper into the curriculum.
+- Part 2 gives teachers who have taken Part 1 the opportunity to dive deeper into the curriculum and focuses upon assessment and comprehension.

 Kendore Teacher Certification